Women Who Make America

-Rebecca is a local business owner, teacher and mother of three.
+Rebbecca Oppedisano is a local business owner, teacher and mother of three.
 For five years she has taught music to young children through Green Lakes Music Together, which she now owns.
-She has grown the business to touch 130 families, bringing children (infant to pre-K) and their families together with other families to experience the love and joy of making music.
-Rebbecca shares her passion for music every day, fostering family bonds, musicality in children and a strong sense of community.
+The business provides services to 130 families, bringing children (infant to pre-K) and their families together with other families to experience the love and joy of making music.
+Oppedisano shares her passion for music every day, fostering family bonds, musicality in children and a strong sense of community.
 She also teaches music to children at two local preschools, is a member of the Syracuse Opera Chorus and has organized local community events to raise money for Music Together scholarships.
-Rebbecca makes music, priceless memories and our community stronger.
+Oppedisano makes music, priceless memories and our community stronger.

 Award Area: Volunteerism